woroko/TUNIBot/rasaintentit/data/tunintentit3.md

 - Which classroom is [Orientation - Introduction to Academic Culture and Degree Studies](course)
 - What is the classroom for [Vieraan kielen taito, perustaso](course)
 - Which room is [Tutkimusprosessin hallinta - Läsnäoloon perustuva oppimispäiväkirja](course)
-- I'd like to find [Semantiikka ja pragmatiikka / Sémantique et pragmatique(course)
+- I'd like to find [Semantiikka ja pragmatiikka / Sémantique et pragmatique](course)
 - Where can I find [Dialogue: Constructive Talk at Work](course)
 - [New Forms of Violence, Change in Security Paradigm (book exam/essay)](course) place
 - [Lähisuhdeväkivalta ja sen ammatillinen kohtaaminen - Sosnet verkkokurssi](course) where